 As you can see, virtually all women are some degree of bisexual.
 Women experience arousal very differently than men, not as an “on” and “off” switch but an emotional sensation.
 The cause of female bisexuality is outside of my scope here.

 The interesting thing is that male sexuality is bimodal.
 Male homosexuality is a distinct trait.

 I suspect there are many different components to male sexuality.
-I also hypothesize that what distinguishes gay men is not the presence, but the absence of a particular trait: the trait for directing sexual urges at women.
+I also hypothesize that what distinguishes gay men is not the presence of a trait, but the absence of a trait, in particular, the trait for directing sexual urges at women.
 When this trait is present, men are not attracted to other men, because their attraction is directed at women.
 In gay men, the link between their sex urges and women is removed.
 As a result, their urges are cast onto something else (other men) out of desperation for an outlet.

 So why do gay men have such a sexually flamboyant image?
 I think that image is mostly for show.
 There are plenty of non-flamboyant gay men who do not receive as much focus on the flamboyant types.
 Straight men would arguably be just as flamboyant, if not for the tempering force of women.

 Now we can understand a benefit of male gayness as a force for altruism.
 Competition over females is a huge cause of intra-group violence.
 Men being not attracted to women lessens that competition.
 Gays only help; they exert the social “costs” of neither women nor men.
 This allows the tribe to focus on inter-group competition.
 Here, the “group selection” label actually seems appropriate.

 If I told you that genius, religiosity, male homosexuality, all correlated with each other, I suspect I would be met with skepticism.
 I have to show my work a bit.